 I’ve loved over the years looking at photos, taking photos.
 I’ve had many different cameras.
-Then about seven years ago I got the most terrible tremors down my right side, affecting my hand, arm, & leg.
+Then about nine years ago I got the most terrible tremors down my right side, affecting my hand, arm, & leg.
 Later I was diagnosed with Parkinson’s disease.
 I already in my late twenties had been diagnosed with Charcot Marie Tooth disease, which is a neurological condition.
 I’ve also suffered with chronic pain since my late twenties too.

 When I got these bad tremors I had to stop taking photos, I had to ask my husband or my daughter to take pictures for me.
 I was devastated, my body had now taken something else away from me that I loved to do.
 My husband said he would sort it, he would find me a camera that I could use, then just over a couple of years ago I started getting tremors on my other side too.
 I had no rest from them at all.

 My husband found me the Panasonic Gf6.
 It’s got wifi, and it has a remote shoot facility on it.
 It’s amazing.
 We have also over a couple of years purchased a couple of second hand lenses, we got a macro lens & a telephoto lens which we share as my husband has a Panasonic camera too.

 I have certain moments during the day when my tremors are less, when my medication is working.
 So when I can, I have just enough time, to get out in my garden to take some photos.
 If I wish, I can also use a tripod and remote shoot from my iPhone or iPad.
 So it’s a win win situation.
 I shall be featuring some of my photos on my blog.
 Hope you like them.
 Thankyou Panasonic for my lovely camera.
 I’d like to also say, how this has become like a kind of therapy for me.

 Written by Shelley Edwards (c)